How to Outline a Complete Book Series

 • How many days, months, or years will my series span?

-How to Outline a Dependent Book Series
+How to Outline a Serial Book Series

 Define your protagonist and their character arc